khrona/awesomium-net-wiki/general-use/introduction-to-web-views.md

 </Window>
 {% endhighlight %}

+Please note that all `IWebView` events are dispatched asynchronously (meaning that the event may arrive a few milliseconds after the event actually happened in the child-process).

 ### Cleaning Up

 All `IWebView` instances implement `IDisposable` and expose a `Dispose` method.
 You should generally call `Dispose` on an `IWebView` instance when you're done using it.
 This allows the view to perform some cleanup and release resources.